CGurity/SDA/en/_activities/0103-Data mapping and classification.md

    Triad CIA (Confidentiality-Integrity-Availability)

-3. Discuss along with participants about the negative consequences the organization can meet in the event of compromising the information handled.
-Create apart from the brainstorming, a horizontal list based on **types of consequences** as shown in the figure.
+3. Discuss with participants the negative consequences the organization could face in the event of a compromise of the information it handles.
+Separately from the brainstorming, create a horizontal list of **types of consequences** as shown in the figure.

     ![Graphic with the axes proposed below](/assets/images/EN-Graphic-4.png)